 The Staatsbibliothek in Hamburg holds a modest collection of Arabic papyri, acquired between 1910 and 1912 through the Deutsches Papyruskartell at the initiative of C.H.
 Becker, a papyrologist and Arabist who was then a professor at the city’s Colonial Institute.
 Of the 135 pieces mounted under glass by the skilled restorer H. Ibscher—many more remain in the institution’s archives—roughly half were published by A. Dietrich in two volumes, released in 1937 and 1955, respectively.
 Dietrich also authored an article featuring a fascinating Mamluk-era marriage contract written on silk.
 With the exception of the recent publication of 14 bifolios of papyrus containing nearly the entire text of Surah II of the Qur’an—commonly known as the Surah of the Cow—the collection has received limited attention from papyrologists.
 During a visit to Hamburg in March 2010, I had the opportunity to examine the unpublished materials in this collection and uncovered several particularly noteworthy pieces, some of which are now in press.

 This article presents the edition of two debt acknowledgments from the Fatimid period preserved in this collection (P.Hamb.Ar.
 Inv.
 80 and 81).
-Determining their provenance would have been impossible were it not for one of the witnesses, a certain ǦJamāʿa, whose family name is not mentioned.
-In document 2, he is identified as the preacher (ḫkhaṭīb) of Ṭuṭūn, a village in southern Fayyum located on the Baḥr Tanabṭawayh, where other pieces from Hamburg’s collection were also found.
+Determining their provenance would have been impossible were it not for one of the witnesses, a certain Jamāʿa, whose family name is not mentioned.
+In document 2, he is identified as the preacher (khaṭīb) of Ṭuṭūn, a village in southern Fayyum located on the Baḥr Tanabṭawayh, where other pieces from Hamburg’s collection were also found.

 #articleHeader